symfony/symfony-docs/guides/translation.rst

 As we've seen, message files are organized into the different locales that they translate.
 The message files can also be organized further into "domains".
-When creating message files, the domain is the first portion of hte filename.
+When creating message files, the domain is the first portion of the filename.
 The default domain is ``messages``.
 For example, suppose that, for organization, translations were split into three different domains: ``messages``, ``admin`` and ``navigation``.
 The French translation would have the following message